Natural Resources

 Hydrological functions

-Water is the principal factor limiting forage production on this site.
-Shrub invasion, particularly by eastern red cedar, greatly exacerbates this issue.
-Control of invasive shrubs by Rx fire and mechanical means are important tools in maintaining the site as a grassland.
+Water is the principal factor limiting forage production on the Sandy 14-17" PZ ecological site.
+Shrub invasion greatly exacerbates this issue.
+Control of invasive shrubs by prescribed fire and mechanical means are important tools in maintaining the site as a grassland.

-Soils in this Ecological site are generally in hydrolgic group D. Infiltration rate is moderately slow to slow.
+Soils are typically in hydrologic group D. Infiltration rate is moderately slow to slow.
 Runoff potential for this site varies from low to very high depending on soil hydrologic group, slope and ground cover.

 Recreational uses

 This site provides hunting for upland game species along with hiking, photography, bird watching, and other opportunities.
-The wide varieties of plants which bloom from spring until fall have an aesthetic value that appeals to visitors.
+The site supports a wide variety of grasses and wildflowers which bloom from spring through fall and have an aesthetic value that appeals to visitors.

 Wood products